benosmac/verve360/pages/index.md

   and personalities, to accelerate your business’s growth path.
 branding: >-
   We provide clarity of the foundational ‘essence’ of your brand:
-    - Who you are
-    - What you stand for
+    - Who you are and what you stand for
     - How, where and for whom in the market
     - Why you are the best at what you do

   We tell your brand story and ensure your brand promise comes to life and stays intact throughout the customer lifecycle.
 sales: >-
-  We help you win and retain more customers, turn your customers into your brand advocates and minimise customer churn, through aligning sales and marketing processes, integrating marketing and communication activities, evaluating and understanding your market and customers, being responsive and adaptive.
+  We help you win and retain more customers, turn your customers into your brand advocates and minimise customer churn.
+We do this by aligning sales and marketing processes, integrating marketing and communication activities, evaluating and understanding your market and customers, being responsive and adaptive.
 employee_alignment: >-
-  We partner with you in identifying and developing employee alignment and engagement; internal branding and communication programs to inform, motivate and inspire your employees to embrace your brand, align to your culture and be the advocates to your business.
+  We partner with you in identifying and developing employee alignment and engagement; internal branding and communication programs to inform, motivate and inspire your employees to embrace your brand, align to your culture and be the advocates to your business..

   Remember, happy employees = happy customers = healthy profit.
 services-cta: >-